EJ228/Raktsetu/README.md

 RaktSetu (Sanskrit for "blood bridge") is a real-time platform that connects **blood donors**, **patients** who need blood, and **blood banks** in India.
 It uses live matching, blood-group compatibility logic, and instant donor notifications to shorten the gap between a need and a donation.

-> **Built as a refactor** of an existing Node.js + Express + MongoDB delivery app.
-The original real-time order-tracking pattern was reused for the live request-status flow — every other piece (models, controllers, views, design system) is new.

----

 ## ✨ Highlights